srikarprabhaskandagatla/agentic-ai-search/README.md

 ## Tests

 All tests live in `tests/test_pipeline.py`.
 They use `unittest` and `unittest.mock` - no real API calls are made in tests.
+The logs of the tests are given here: [Tests Log](https://github.com/srikarprabhaskandagatla/ciir-agentic-search/blob/main/tests/test_log.txt)

 ### What Is Tested